intel-iot-devkit/littleb/examples/README.md

 ## littleb_notifications_example
 Uses Arduino 101 flashed with StandardFirmataBLE
-It is looking for a bluetooth device named "FIRMATA" and will connect to it register to recive notification on properties changes on device, like disconnect etc.
+It is looking for a bluetooth device named "FIRMATA" and will connect to it register to receive notification on properties changes on device, like disconnect etc.

 ## littleb_sensor_tag_example
 Uses Texas Instruments sensor tag
-Looking for a bluetooth device named "CC2650 SensorTag" Reads tempreture from the device and displays it
+Looking for a bluetooth device named "CC2650 SensorTag" Reads temperature from the device and displays it

 ## littleb_heartrate_example
-Uses Arduino flashed with Zephyr sample peripheral_hr (https://www.zephyrproject.org/doc/samples/bluetooth/peripheral_hr/README.html) instruction as to how to flush an Arduino device with Zephyer sample can be found here:
+Uses Arduino flashed with Zephyr sample peripheral_hr (https://www.zephyrproject.org/doc/samples/bluetooth/peripheral_hr/README.html) instruction as to how to flush an Arduino device with Zephyr sample can be found here:
 (https://www.zephyrproject.org/doc/getting_started/getting_started.html)
 in the below link, make sure you read the "Flashing the Bluetooth Core" section (https://www.zephyrproject.org/doc/boards/x86/arduino_101/doc/board.html)